tigerfarm/tfptaskrouter/README.md

 <img src="docTR_WorkerOnline.jpg" width="300"/>

-When first coThe workspace activity options are listed in the Log messages:
+When the worker first connects to the application, the workspace activity options are listed in the Log messages:
 ````
 ...
 > + ActivitySid_Offline = WA31703104b45cd069126e71c5de67a869